Those with baptismals and living mothers,

 Four horsemen, one forty-four thousand redeemed,

-And one side-serving of sulphuric Hell?
+And side-dish serving of sulphuric Hell?

-By Maman’s slippers, right as rain.
+By Maman’s flying slippers, right as rain.

 Where once sweet lust came quenched by dusk,

-By a stolen dust-kiss behind the goalpost,
+A stolen dust-kiss behind the goalpost,

-Fireflies, earthworms, and soil between our stone toes,
+Fireflies, earthworms, and soil between stone toes,

 The preacher’s daughter and I:

-Warm onion breath, Hard frission.
+Warm onion breath, hard frission.

-Armed with unripe mangoes,
+Armed with unripe mangoes, I impressed God.

 My abracadabra complete, with stringed dragonflies,